 Since the Authority does not have the ability to levy taxes, it relies on contributions dedicated by member governments in the form of sales tax increments.
-56 percent of total revenues are derived from sales taxes.
-Sales tax revenues increased by \$47.6 million driven mainly by the robust economy described in the letter of transmittal section.
+68.5 percent of total revenues are derived from sales taxes.
+Sales tax revenues remained essentially the same as the prior year.

-In 2022, the federal government continued to contribute to the Authority for operating, maintenance, and administration assistance.
-The Authority received \$167,791,391 in America Rescue Plan Act of 2021 (ARPA) funding.
+In 2023, the authority saw a decrease in federal noncapital assistance of \$151.4 million from 2022 due to having received all of the one-time America Rescue Plan Act of 2021 (ARPA) funding in 2022.
 These allocations were based on a formula that factored in 2019 operating expenses of the Authority to determine the award amount.

-This led to the increase of \$84.4 million in 2022 federal noncapital assistance revenues.
+Interest income saw an increase of \$30.1 million due to the high interest rate market conditions in 2023.